Do dogs understand humans?

 During this experiment, words like “good boy” and “well done” were spoken with the intention to praise the dog.
 When the same words were uttered in a neutral tone, the dog was not able to find a meaning.
 The left side of the brain of a dog activates when it hears words, especially those that have a meaning for the dog.
 This kind of activation does not happen when the dog hears words that it does not understand.
 And, when the dog is praised, its right side becomes activated.

 When a dog is praised, it will understand the meaning when the words and the intonation agree with each other.
 Dogs are able to understand what humans say and they also understand how humans say words to it.
 However, for the dog to correctly interpret the words, the words and the way it is spoken must agree.
 This is very like what a human being’s brain does.

-For a long time, it was thought that dogs were only able to understand vocal tones and that they did not really understand the meaning of the words spoken to them.
+For a long time, we thought that dogs were only able to understand vocal tones.
+We also thought that they did not really understand the meaning of the words spoken to them.
 No doubt, dogs are able to understand tone better than words but when the words and the tone agree with each other, it is able to understand the meaning of the words.

 This experiment however is only the first step in the battle to find out whether dogs are able interpret human speech.
-A lot more needs to be done to get an even clearer picture.
+We need to do a lot more to get an even clearer picture.
 When more information is available, it would go a long way in making communication and cooperation between humans and dogs that much better and more efficient.